How Do Progressive Web Apps Really Compare to Native Apps?

-People today consume 2x the amount of content on mobile than they do on desktop.
-Mobile holds around 60% market share of all internet users, against less than 40% from desktop.
+The mobile user experience is more important today than ever before.
+People consume 2x the amount of content on mobile than they do on desktop.
+Mobile holds nearly 60% market share of all internet users, against less than 40% from desktop.

 That's more people who are mobile-first, which is why many businesses are investing heavily to ensure they meet the expectations of modern users.

-Then there's native mobile apps, that users can download from the app stores and add to the home screen of their mobile devices.
-Apps are a better mobile UX, and can harness the features of the device more effectively, although they are traditionally expensive and time consuming to build.
+There's native mobile apps, that users can download from the app stores and add to the home screen of their mobile devices, and the recent entry of Progressive Web Apps (PWAs) into the arena, which takes an approach midway between mobile websites and mobile apps.

 Progressive Web Apps are something between a responsive website and a mobile app.